NiHaiden/NiHaiden/README.md

 Hi there! 👋

 My name is Niklas Haiden.
-Working (soon) at GDV-DL GmbH.
+Working at GDV-DL GmbH.

 ## Socials